Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Hunter Irvin 9 months ago
+Hunter Irvin about 1 year ago

 I'm a D1 resident and I think this resolution provides communities suffering from unsafe streets with an actionable tool to address dangerous driving.
 The city's DOT has pointed to staffing challenges as the major bottleneck to implementing more traffic calming projects, and this program would help crowdsource the coalition building and initial design phases.
 Please pass this resolution.